RaresCraciun/Crazyflie-2.0-battery-data/README.md

 This dataset was used in order to create Machine Learning models to estimate how the drone's battery discharges based on the trajectory that it has to follow.

+An example of how the dataset was used can be found in the paper: Crăciun, R., Burlacu, A. (2025).
+AI-Based Battery Consumption Prediction for Nano-drones.
+In: Doroftei, I., Lovasz, EC. (eds) New Advances in Mechanisms, Mechanical Transmissions and Robotics.
+MTM&Robotics 2024.
+Mechanisms and Machine Science, vol 178.
+Springer, Cham. https://doi.org/10.1007/978-3-031-87537-3_10